irrdnet/irrd/docs/users/database-changes.rst

     password: <password for MNT-EXAMPLE>

-You may submit multiple passwords, and each password will be considered for each authentication check.
+You may submit multiple passwords or keys, and each will be considered for each authentication check.

+API keys can be created on migrated maintainers in the web interface, if enabled in your instance.

 For PGP authentication, sign your message with a PGP/MIME signature or inline PGP.
 You can combine PGP signatures and passwords, and each method